Bondpe/vira/README.md

 run program<br />
 white rectangle on bottom is called "streamer", basically it's list of streams where top one is playing over bottom<br />
 use Shift+A or Edit>Add to create new stream from video file<br />
+if your preview looks wierd, check resolution in File > Preferences, it has to match image size<br />
 you can add a lot of streams, resort them with blue 3-arrows key on bottom, delete with red X, move with arrow keys, cut with Shift+arrow keys and Ctrl+arrow keys, move&cut with Stream menu<br />
 Select stream by clicking, add effects with "add effect" menu, they should appear on pink field on the left<br />
 to delete effect use red X, to move it onto another stream, use blue arrow buttons<br />